Meet Our Team

 As a medical student, David began teaching his classmates magic and recruiting them to join MagicAid so that they too could perform for pediatric patients.
 By his third year, he had already trained and recruited over 70 members, as well as established MagicAid as a non-profit organization, ready to spread the magic nationwide.

 Harrison Pravder serves as Vice President of MagicAid.
 He is currently an anesthesiology resident at Yale-New Haven Hospital.
 Previously, he was a medical student at Stony Brook School of Medicine.
 During his first year of medical school, Harrison joined the MagicAid student group, helped develop its curriculum and structure, and has not turned back since.
 He became a magic enthusiast and the group's President.
 He loves engaging with new patients and their families, sharing new mystical magic moments, and helping to create more smiles.
 Harrison remains active as a magic therapist to this day.

 As a founding director of our non-profit, Harrison is dedicated to MagicAid’s mission.
-He is involved with all activities of the organization and has a special interest in our medical school and research programs.
+He is involved with all activities of the organization and has a special interest in our medical student and research programs.
 An elected member of the Sigma Xi Research Society, Harrison is MagicAid's Research Director.
 He helps develop our studies with investigators, ensure quality of the projects, and has presented MagicAid research internationally.
-He has academic interests in cardiac and pediatric anesthesiology, magic therapy applications, and medical education.
+His academic interests are in cardiac and pediatric anesthesiology, magic therapy applications, and medical education.

 When not studying or in the hospital, Harrison enjoys running, cooking, chocolate, and water sports.
 He currently resides in New Haven, CT, USA.
 He especially enjoys playing with his dog Milo and the cold, snowy winters (which Milo does not appreciate as much).

 Dr. Harrison Pravder - Vice President